graphql/graphql-spec/spec/Section 3 -- Type System.md

 ```

 The `@oneOf` directive is used within the type system definition language to
-indicate an Input Object is a Oneof Input Object.
+indicate an Input Object is a OneOf Input Object.

 ```graphql example
 input UserUniqueCondition @oneOf {